-The patient’s fertilized eggs are placed on a layer of cells from the patient’s own uterine lining, creating a more natural environment for the development of the embryo.
+The patient’s fertilized eggs are placed on a layer of cells from the uterine lining, creating a more natural environment for the embryo’s development.

 In the zygote intrafallopian transfer (ZIFT), the ovules are extracted from the woman’s ovaries and fertilized in the laboratory; The resulting zygote is then placed in the fallopian tube.

-Cytoplasmic transfer is the technique in which the contents of a fertile egg from a donor are injected into the patient’s infertile ovule along with the sperm.
+Cytoplasmic transfer is the technique in which the contents of a fertile egg from a donor are injected into the patient’s infertile ovule and the sperm.

-Egg donors are resources for women without ovules due to surgery, chemotherapy or genetic causes; or with poor egg quality, in vitro fertilization cycles or advanced maternal age previously failed.
+Egg donors are resources for women without ovules due to surgery, chemotherapy, genetic causes, poor egg quality, in vitro fertilization cycles, or advanced maternal age previously failed.

-In the process of egg donation, the ovules are recovered from the ovaries of a donor, fertilized in the laboratory with the sperm of the recipient’s partner and the resulting healthy embryos are returned to the recipient’s uterus.
+In egg donation, the ovules are recovered from a donor’s ovaries, fertilized in the laboratory with the sperm of the recipient’s partner, and the resulting healthy embryos are returned to the recipient’s uterus.

-Sperm donation can provide the source of sperm used in in vitro fertilization procedures, in which the partner does not produce sperm or has a hereditary disease, or when the woman being treated does not have a male partner.
+Sperm donation can provide the source of sperm used in in vitro fertilization procedures.
+The partner does not produce sperm or has a hereditary disease, or when the woman being treated does not have a male partner.

-Preimplantation genetic diagnosis (PGD) involves the use of genetic detection mechanisms such as fluorescent in situ hybridization (FISH) or comparative genomic hybridization (CGH) to help identify embryos genetically abnormal and improve healthy results.
+Preimplantation genetic diagnosis (PGD) involves the use of gene detection mechanisms such as fluorescent in situ hybridization (FISH) or comparative genomic hybridization (CGH) to help identify embryos genetically abnormal and improve beneficial results.

 Embryo division can be used for twinning to increase the number of available embryos.